mbme/PIMY/README.md

 - 400 bad request instead of 500 for IllegalArgumentException
 - setup text data (maybe database level) compression
 - create annotation @Transactional

+- use http-kit and create project runner instead of lein serv ? use websockets for client-side reminders etc.

 ?- write custom editor using contenteditable attribute